semgrep/semgrep-docs/docs/semgrep-cloud-platform/slack.md

    </td>
    <td>View basic information about private channels that your Slack app has been added to.
    </td>
-   <td>Semgrep Slack app uses <code>channels_id_changed</code> to update its notifications config if the channel that receives findings is updated.
+   <td>Semgrep Slack app uses <code>channels_id_changed</code> to update its notifications configuration if the channel that receives findings is updated.
 This ensures that you are able to receive findings ever renaming a channel.
    </td>
   </tr>
   <tr>